Back To Search Results

 Mechanical Removal

-Cutting the eyelashes is a radical technique.
-Using forceps, physical removal of lice and nits from the eyelashes may be difficult in non-cooperative patients such as children.
-The use of botulinum toxin A, at the concentration of 2.5 units per 0.1 ml applied with a swab stick on the eyelashes, may be a cost-effective adjunctive treatment, which facilitates physical removal since it induces paralysis of the lice preventing them from adhering to the eyelashes.[26]
+Cutting the eyelashes is a radical measure.
+Using forceps and removing lice and nits from the eyelashes may be difficult in uncooperative patients, such as children.
+The use of botulinum toxin A, at a concentration of 2.5 units per 0.1 ml applied with a swab stick on the eyelashes, may be a cost-effective adjunctive treatment.
+The toxin facilitates physical removal by inducing paralysis of the lice and preventing them from adhering to the eyelashes.[45]
 (B3)

 Cryotherapy and Argon Laser Therapy

 Parasite destruction may be an alternative to physical removal or topical treatment.
-Cryotherapy with liquid nitrogen performed under the slit lamp was reported to be efficient by some authors.[27]
-Some authors have proposed argon laser therapy as an effective treatment for phthiriasis palpebrarum.[28]
-One session using a 200-micron beam, with a duration of 0.1 seconds and a power of 0.2 W, allowed the destruction of both lice and nits.
-However, this device necessitates strict eye protection and may not be available on a large scale.(B3)
+Cryotherapy with liquid nitrogen performed under the slit lamp was reported to be efficient by some authors.[46]
+Argon laser therapy has been proposed as an effective treatment for phthiriasis palpebrarum.[47]
+One session using a 200-μ beam, with a duration of 0.1 seconds and a power of 0.2 W, allowed the destruction of both lice and nits.
+However, this device necessitates strict eye protection when used and may not be available on a large scale.(B3)

 Role of Ivermectin

-Oral ivermectin may be used as a single dose treatment; however, since the drug's half-life is 16 hours, a second dose may be necessary after seven to 10 days to control newly hatched nits.
-Oral ivermectin is contraindicated in children younger than five years old and/or weighing less than 15 kilograms.
-Ivermectin can cross the blood-brain barrier and result in untoward side effects for pregnant and lactating women.
+Oral ivermectin may be given as a single-dose treatment.
+However, since the drug's half-life is 16 hours, a second dose may be necessary after 7 to 10 days to control newly hatched nits.
+Oral ivermectin is contraindicated in children younger than 5 and weighing less than 15 kilograms.
+Ivermectin can cross the blood-brain barrier and result in untoward side effects in pregnant and lactating women.
 Ivermectin blocks the chemical signals through the synaptic channels of the nerve.
-The act on neurotransmitters glutamate or gamma-aminobutyric acid (GABA) paralyzes the parasite resulting in death.[29]
+The drug disrupts the effects of the neurotransmitters glutamate and γ-aminobutyric acid, paralyzing the parasite and resulting in death.[48]

 General Hygienic Measures

-Treatment of associated body hair infestation using antiparasitic topical and/or shaving is mandatory.
-Clothing, bedding, pillowcases, and towels should be washed at 50 C for half an hour and then heat dried for up to 10 minutes to eliminate both lice and nits.
-All sexual contacts and family members of a person having should be evaluated for the presence of phthiriasis pubis and phthiriasis palpebrarum, and if necessary, they have to be treated.
-The effect of such measures in preventing recontamination is a proven strategy.[17]
-(B2)
+Treating the associated body hair infestation with a topical antiparasitic and shaving is mandatory.
+Clothing, bedding, pillowcases, and towels should be washed at 50 °C for half an hour and then heat-dried for 10 minutes to eliminate lice and nits.
+All sexual contacts and family members of an affected individual should be evaluated for the presence of phthiriasis pubis and phthiriasis palpebrarum and treated if diagnosed.
+The effect of such measures in preventing recontamination is a proven strategy.

 Differential Diagnosis